Krishprajapati15/Chrome-Extension/README.md

    ```
 2. Open **Chrome** and go to `chrome://extensions/`
 3. Enable **Developer Mode** (top right)
-4. Click **Load unpacked** and select the folder containing this extension
+4. Click **Load unpacked** and select the folder containing this extensions

 ## 🛠️ Usage